 - 1. Original Authorship: All submitted work should primarily represent the original thoughts, analysis, and scholarly contribution of the human author(s).
 An Al tool may not be listed as a co-author. - 2.
 Disclosure of AI Use: If the author(s) used Generative AI tools (like ChatGPT, Google Bard, or CoCounsel) in drafting any part of the submitted work, the author(s) must disclose that use at the time of submission.
 The specific parts of the text that have been AI-generated should be clearly noted or cited in the relevant part of the paper.
-[You might give specific format guidance here.] - 3.
+[You might give specific format guidance here.
+You might also state your expectation about whether you will require the author to share the relevant exchanges with the GenAI tool, just as you might for other unpublished sources.] - 3.
 Verification: The [Name of Law Review] reserves the right to verify the originality of submitted work using one or more AI detection tools or other methods.
 Submissions found to contain AI-generated content without proper disclosure and citation may be subject to rejection. - 4.
 Action upon Discovering Undisclosed AI Content: If the law review discovers undisclosed AI-generated content is detected beyond a de minimis amount, the law review reserves the right to request prior drafts of the work, require the author(s) to rewrite portions of the manuscript, or withdraw the offer of publication. - 5.
 Ethics and Responsibilities: Authors are reminded of their ethical responsibilities in submitting work for review.
 Misrepresenting of AI-generated content as original human-authored work can be considered a breach of academic integrity.
 Authors are also responsible for ensuring their work does not plagiarize another's work.